bgshacklett/www.digital-traffic.net/docs/blog/posts/swimctl-pool-automation.md

 immediately intuitive.
 It took some hands-on experimentation to understand how to structure the messages and topics properly.

-* Designing the Automation Panel
+* Designing the Panel

-Creating the automation panel was more complex than I anticipated.
-Learning about industrial components like DIN-mounted terminal blocks, relays, and transformers required research and patience.
-Starting with a plywood mock-up helped, but there were still multiple iterations to optimize the layout and functionality.

-I started by experimenting with a 2×2-foot sheet of plywood from a local big-box store.
+After weeks reading about the components used in industrial automation panels, I started by experimenting with a 2×2-foot sheet of plywood from a local big-box store.
 Mounting DIN rails onto the plywood allowed me to get a rough idea of how the components would fit together inside an enclosure.
 This hands-on approach helped me visualize the layout and make adjustments before committing to a final design.

-* Finding the Right Transformer

-Selecting a suitable transformer for the 24VAC components was a challenge.
-It took time to find one that met the requirements, and I'm still considering switching to a smaller unit to improve efficiency without sacrificing functionality.

-* Interpreting UL-508A Standards

-Understanding the UL-508A standards was another significant challenge.
-These standards govern the safety and design of industrial control panels.
-While not all aspects were relevant to my project, familiarizing myself with the pertinent sections was essential to ensure the system's safety and reliability.
+I've done my best to align to UL-508A standards, which govern the design and implementation of industrial control panels.
+I'm quite sure there are things that I've missed, but it's been very helpful to be able to lean on well documented specifications.

 * Transitioning Systems